The Detroit MYS Conductors

 CONDUCTOR, SYMPHONY Orchestra

-Mr. Duby is a multiple recipient of the Donald A. Morris Award from Olivet College, for being an influential professor to a top-five graduate.
+Mr. Duby is a multiple recipient of the Donald A. Morris Award from The University of Olivet, for being an influential professor to a top-five graduate.
 He has also been honored with a proclamation from Macomb County for his “outstanding contributions and years of service” to students and the community.
-Duby has served the professional community as a Vice President for the Michigan School Band and Orchestra Association (MSBOA) District XVI, and currently serves MSBOA as an adjudicator for its festivals.
-He is a returning presenter at the Michigan Music Conference and serves as the Instrumental Activities Coordinator with the Michigan Music Education Association (MMEA).
-Duby is an active member of the College Band Director’s National Association (CBDNA), MMEA, MSBOA, and the National Association for Music Educators (NAfME).
+Duby has served the professional community with the Michigan Music Education Association (MMEA).
+He has served as government advocacy chair, Instrumental Activities Coordinator and currently serves as the president-elect.
+He has served as Vice President for the Michigan School Band and Orchestra Association (MSBOA) District XVI, and currently serves MSBOA as an adjudicator for its festivals.
+He is a returning presenter at the Michigan Music Conference and is an active member of the College Band Director’s National Association (CBDNA), MMEA, MSBOA, as well as the National Association for Music Educators (NAfME).

 jOE lEWIN-zIEGLER